REmatchChile/REmatch-docs/tutorial.md

 16. `$`: end of document
 17. `!var{e}`: capture variables

-One can checked that from 1. to 16. are RegEx operators and, in the absence of capture variables (operator 17.), they will behave similar than in any standard RegEx library.
-The main distinct operator are *capture variables*, that are similar than capture groups in RegEx but with an **all match** semantics.
+Operators 1. to 16. are standard RegEx operators, and in the absence of capture variables (operator 17.), they behave similarly to any standard RegEx library.
+The key difference in REQL is the inclusion of *capture variables*, which work similarly to capture groups from RegEx but with finding all matches.

 In the following, we will cover all the operators displayed above through examples.
-If you are already a RegEx expert (namely, you know operators 1. to 16.), then you can probably skip the next section and jump directly to the section where capture variables are explained.
-However, we always recommend to go through the whole tutorial so you can get a better feeling of how REQL and REmatch works.
+Suppose you are already a RegEx expert (namely, you know operators 1 to 16).
+In that case, you can probably skip the next section and jump directly to the section where capture variables are explained.
+However, we always recommend going through the whole tutorial so you can get a better feeling of how REQL and REmatch work.
+So, let's start.

 # Standard RegEx operators in REQL